aldenyslo/cse15l-lab-reports/lab1.md

 Working directory: /home/lecture1

-Output means that it changed the working directory to /home/lecture1/messages.
+No output as it successfully changed the working directory to /home/lecture1/messages.

 Output is not an error